muhammadrivaldy/all-about-tech/basic_of_kubernetes.md

 Kubernetes, called K8s is a platform open source for automation deployment, scaling and managing many containers.
 K8s is an abbreviation of "Kubernetes" in which "ubernete" are replaced by "8".

-And, in 2014 Google teams state the project Kubernetes will be set as Open source.
+In 2014 Google teams state the project Kubernetes will be set as Open source.

 ## Let's throwback